geekiam/blog/content/posts/how-to-run-bitcoin-node-umbrel.md

 publishDateTime: 2023-06-05:17:30
 ---

-In [why run a bitcoin node](/posts/why-run-bitcoin-node/) we explored the reasons why you should run a bitcoin node.
-In this article we will explore how to run a full validating bitcoin node on a Raspberry Pi using Umbrel.
+In [why run a bitcoin node](/posts/why-run-bitcoin-node "Why run a Bitcoin node | Geekiam") we explored the reasons why you should run a bitcoin node.
+In this article we will explore how to run a full validating bitcoin node on a Raspberry Pi using Umbrel and run it on your home network.